intel-lab-lkp/linux/Documentation/scsi/scsi_mid_low_api.rst

 pointers are placed in an instance of struct scsi_host_template which is passed to scsi_host_alloc() [or scsi_register() / init_this_scsi_driver()].
 Some are mandatory.
 Interface functions should be declared static.
-The accepted convention is that driver "xyz" will declare its slave_configure() function as::
+The accepted convention is that driver "xyz" will declare its sdev_configure() function as::

-    static int xyz_slave_configure(struct scsi_device * sdev);
+    static int xyz_sdev_configure(struct scsi_device * sdev);

 and so forth for all interface functions listed below.

-A pointer to this function should be placed in the 'slave_configure' member of a "struct scsi_host_template" instance.
+A pointer to this function should be placed in the 'sdev_configure' member of a "struct scsi_host_template" instance.
 A pointer to such an instance should be passed to the mid level's scsi_host_alloc() [or scsi_register() / init_this_scsi_driver()].